sking-dev/ai-systems-engineer-roadmaps/docs/cloud_to_ai_systems_framework.md

 2. **Practical integration examples**
 3. **Measuring progress**
 4. **Cloud & AI Ecosystem Adaptations**
+5. **Vector database selection and implementation patterns**
+6. **AI-specific security considerations**
+7. **Inference optimization techniques**

 ## Conclusion

 The journey from Cloud Platform Engineer to AI Systems Engineer represents a strategic evolution that leverages existing infrastructure expertise while positioning for the AI-driven future.

 By focusing on building the systems that enable AI rather than competing with AI directly, this path offers long-term relevance and value as AI capabilities continue to expand.

+The job market analysis confirms that this approach is well-aligned with industry needs, with roles like "Full-Stack AI Engineer" representing achievable targets that build on your existing cloud engineering foundation while adding specific AI infrastructure capabilities.